 My Insurance Company is Being Difficult

 Disappointingly, there are some insurance companies that will prove difficult in settling the claim.
 The reasons that lead to a difficult claims process vary, including the following.
-The company is experiencing financial pressure and needs to improve earning in the current quarter or year.
+The company is experiencing financial pressure and needs to improve earnings.
 Alternatively, sometimes new management has come on board and has a different approach to claims payment.
 Whatever the reason, if you’re having difficulty, contact a public adjuster.
 Before contacting an adjuster, understand the different types of adjusters:

 - In-house adjuster – this type of adjuster is employed by the insurance company.
 They represent the company.

 - Contract claims adjuster – this is an adjuster that contracts with insurance companies.
 This adjuster also represents the insurance company.